 How to keep positive vibes around results day

 Your mind is a powerful tool.
-Over the last few months it has helped you to remember everything you’ve needed to get through your exams – from equations to dates, from quotes to remembering to bring a spare pen.
+Throughtout your education, it's helped you to remember everything you've needed to get through school – from equations to dates, from quotes to remembering to bring your P.E. kit.
 Your brain is your best friend… but it can also be your worst enemy.

 As results day creeps closer, you might find your thoughts turning less sunny than they were at the start of the summer.
 Maybe negative thoughts are creeping in: “What if I don’t get the grades?
-What if I missed a question?
-What if I forgot to put my name on the paper?
+What if I'm disappointed?
 What if I failed EVERYTHING?!”

 Stop right there!